 Unsecured Truck Load Accidents

 A 2004 study by the AAA Foundation for Traffic Safety found unsecured loads were responsible for 25,000 auto accidents each year nationwide, resulting in 80 to 90 traffic accident deaths.
 The majority of truck accidents involving unsecured loads are caused by trucks with unsafe tire treads, garbage debris from waste haulers, lumber and construction supplies.
 These numbers have likely increased in recent years.

 Massachusetts utility companies, construction contractors and other businesses have a responsibility to make sure their drivers are operating trucks and tractor-trailers safely.
 When they fail to do so, companies can be held liable.

-If you have been injured in a car accident, it is critical you speak to an experienced Boston car accident lawyer to learn your rights.
+If you have been injured in a car accident, it is critical that you speak to an experienced Boston car accident lawyer to learn your rights.
 You may be entitled to recover damages such as lost wages, past and future medical expenses and pain and suffering.
 In wrongful death cases, you may also be awarded punitive damages.

 Massachusetts has a Statute of Limitations governing how long you can file a personal injury claim so it is critical to contact a Massachusetts car accident lawyer immediately.
-For a free legal consultation, contact us at 800-379-1244 or 617-723-7676 or use our contact form.
+For a free legal consultation, contact us at 800-379-1244 or use our contact form.